 BBL delivers the light energy deep into your skin to stimulate and regenerate your skin cells, leaving you with clear, healthy, radiant skin.

-If you’re dealing with acne, I know how frustrating it can be.
-I did three rounds of Accutane over the period of a decade to deal with cystic acne.
+If you’re dealing with acne, we know how frustrating it can be.
+Many of us here have dealt with cystic acne, and have taken multiple rounds of antibiotics and/ or Accutane.
 Hopefully that’s not the case for most, and these treatment options can work.
-Pick some, or all, of these options and stick with it.
+Talk about your issues with your provider and decide which course of treatment is best for you, then stick with it for awhile to really give it a chance.
 Treating those root causes and returning your skin to a normal, uninflamed state takes time!